emmajanedrews/base-template/_posts/2018-03-29-baltimore-metro-market-update-spring-2018.md

 Right now, we’ve got a hair under 8,000 homes on the market in Baltimore, which is roughly two-thirds of the 10-year average.
 It’s very hard to find a good home, and this level of inventory has put us in a seller’s market. **There’s snow on the ground around this time of year and it’s traditionally a difficult time to sell.**

 However, this year is different.
 The spring market has come early.
 Quite frankly, it’s been here since the first of the year.
-The average days on market are down, the list-to-sale ratio is up, and there are fewer and fewer homes on the market each day.
+The average days on market is down, the list-to-sale ratio is up, and there are fewer and fewer homes on the market each day.
 Prices are almost 20% above the February 2011 market low.

-For the year, prices are up 3.5% in the Baltimore metro area and we’re only halfway through March. **Look for prices continue to rise as we continue to see a stable market for the time being.**
+For the year, prices are up 3.5% in the Baltimore metro area and we’re only halfway through March. **Look for prices to continue to rise as we continue to see a stable market for the time being.**

 A lot of buyers right now are having a tough time finding a home.
 Working with a good agent who has access to properties before they hit the market is crucial.
 We have a lot of clients who are open to selling their home if we have a buyer looking for one like theirs.
 By partnering with us, we can put together a plan to find off-market properties that you will be interested in.